 The Dry Dock

 What better way to end The Otley Run than by reaching its pinnacle at the world-famous (ish) Dry Dock pub?
-It’s a pub that makes its home on a boat that’s been plonked at the start of Woodhouse Lane, and if you’ve never been before, it might just blow your mind.
+It’s a pub that’s at home on a boat which has been plonked at the start of Woodhouse Lane, and if you’ve never been before, it might just blow your mind.
 Grab a beer or a mixer, and head up to the top deck if the weather’s nice, or stay on the bottom deck and finish up with a few games of pool – either way, you deserve it, because you managed to get to the end of this mammoth pub crawl.
 We’ll drink to that!

 The Dry Dock, Woodhouse Lane, Leeds, West Yorkshire, LS2 3AX.